Musashi1584/JediClass/JediClassWOTCV2/ReadMe.txt

 [/i]

 [h1]FAQ[/h1]

+[b]How do i build lightsabers?[/b]
+In the proving ground once you researched modular weapons.

 [b]I don't see the dark side perk column / I have only two perk choice per rank[/b] Subscribe to [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1124609091&searchtext=promotion+screen][WOTC] New Promotion Screen by Default[/url]